 Unlike many other beaches in Cornwall, Watergate Bay is a surf spot that works on most tides, and knowing how this affects the waves at the Bay is a bonus.
-Generally speaking, you’ll find the best waves at mid to high tide – and there’s not that many places on the north coast that work at high.
-Then again, visit at low and you’ll find two-miles of space to play with and hopefully a peak to yourself – just take care during big swells.
+You’ll find the best waves at mid to high tide – and there are not that many places on the north coast that work that high.
+Visit at low and you’ll find two-miles of space to play with and hopefully a peak to yourself – just take care during big swells.

-Facing straight out into the Atlantic, Watergate Bay picks up a lot of ground swell and is a safe bet during small waves.
+Facing straight out into the Atlantic, Watergate Bay picks up a lot of groundswell and is a safe bet during small waves.
 It also takes advantage of working on most swell directions, although a westerly swell is best.
 If there’s not much swell around then low tide is your best bet.
-Or, if you like your swell’s massive like our instructor Nick (above), you’ll find high tide is your friend.

 The Bay works best on a light south-easterly offshore wind, but the best thing is that waves are sheltered at high tide by our big imposing cliffs.
 If everywhere else in Cornwall is blown out, it’s always worth checking for a sneaky high-tide dip.
 At the other end of the spectrum, low tide can be quite exposed.
 But once the wind picks up past 20 knots then it’s time to get the kites out for a kitesurf.

-A centre stop on the UK Pro Surf Tour, the Bay plays host to The English National Surfing Championships every May.
-This year, hundreds of the UK’s best surfers will battle it out over the weekend of 2-4 May 2015.
-The final of the Rip Curl Grom Search also lands on 15-16 August.
+A centre stop on the UK Pro Surf Tour, the Bay plays host to the English National Surfing Championships with Surfing England every year.
+This year, hundreds of the UK’s best surfers will battle it out to be the best in the country.
+The final of the Rip Curl Grom Search also landed at Watergate Bay.
 If it’s good enough for the pros, it’s good enough for us.